A core in a star-forming disc as evidence of inside-out growth in the early Universe

-By construction, the sSFR profiles are radially constant for the individual disc and core components, while their combined sSFR profile is rising with radius since $\mathrm{sSFR(r)} = \frac{\Sigma_{\rm SFR, core}+\Sigma_{\rm SFR, disc}}{\Sigma_{\rm *, core}+\Sigma_{\rm *, disc}}$.
+By construction, because they have the same S\'ersic profile (that is, shape) for the SFR and stellar mass radial profiles, the sSFR (= SFR/M$_*$) profiles are radially constant for the individual disc and core components, while their combined sSFR profile is rising with radius since $\mathrm{sSFR(r)} = \frac{\Sigma_{\rm SFR, core}+\Sigma_{\rm SFR, disc}}{\Sigma_{\rm *, core}+\Sigma_{\rm *, disc}}$.
 The sSFR profile shows where the galaxy grows, as the stellar mass doubling timescale is approximately equal to 1/sSFR.
-We see that the sSFR is steeply rising at the half-mass radius (about 1 dex within the central 1 kpc): the central 100 pc has a stellar mass doubling time of $\approx100$ Myr, while the outskirt has a mass doubling timescale of $\approx10$ Myr.
-This implies that this galaxy grows from the inside out.
+We see that the sSFR is steeply rising at the half-mass radius (about 1.5 dex within the central 1 kpc): the central 100 pc has a stellar mass doubling time of $\approx100$ Myr, while the outskirt has a mass doubling timescale of $\approx10$ Myr.
+This implies that this galaxy increases its half-mass radius with time and grows inside out.